Socialism is dead in China

 Practically everywhere you wander, there are people peddling goods of one kind or another on the street.
 Some of these are concentrated in markets selling fresh produce or meats of pretty much anything you can think of.
 All the streets are crowded with shops, most of whom look like they are run by Mom and Pop.
 Once we got familiar with the shops, we saw that sometimes the stores would change suddenly: one day it’s selling wonton and three days later it’s completely changed and a different vendor is selling peanuts.
 It’s only in the large shopping malls of the big cities that you see chain stores, many of them international brands.
 There are so many people in Shanghai that one can find highly specialized stores selling, for example, camel’s milk products.
 What’s interesting to me though are examples of what I called nimble entrepreneurs, people making an extra yuan however they can, but all legally.
 What’s equally interesting are people who refused money for various reasons, going against the grain of “doing anything to make a buck”.
 Here are a few examples we’ve seen.

 On the train from Kunming to Dali the conductors came by to check our tickets, but later one came by with big bags of some kind of candy (like cheng pi mei) and tried to get us to buy some.
-When the first attempt failed, she came back 4 or 5 more times to peddle the goods.
+When the first attempt failed, she came back 4 or 5 more times to peddle the same goods.
 Then later a different conductor came along to sell socks, special thick or thin socks that could stand abuse and didn’t smell, so he claimed.
 They actually were rather amazing because he stuck a sharp chopstick through the sock and then pulled the chopstick down the sock which would normally rip the socks, but these seemed no worse for the abuse.
 It was like a magic trick.
 Only 10 yuan/pair.
 I actually regret not buying one, but I just didn’t like the pushy sales appeal.

 It turned out this is not uncommon.
 On several other bus rides the ‘guide’ revealed toward the end of the ride that he or she had rooms that we could rent if we didn’t have a place to stay that night.
 In one case we had taken the overnight train from Shanghai to Huangshan and had to take a bus to the mountain.
 We were the last ones on the bus and I was squeezed into the very last row with a fellow sitting in the aisle in front of me and several older couples around me, all of them speaking Shanghainese.
 Well near the end of the hour ride, the guide announced that she happened to have access to some rooms for the night at a cut rate bargain.
 The couples around me, who did not know each other before they boarded the bus, began discussing what a good deal it was, especially if they shared an apartment or room.
 The guide told them that they shouldn’t go up the mountain that day but instead should rent her room so they could get an early start the next morning.
 This was, of course, a ridiculous argument since it was then about 8 AM and we had decided to take the overnight train exactly because we wanted to go up the mountain early that day.
 To my surprise these couples were overjoyed to get a cheap room and be in position for an early start the next morning!!
 I warned them that the forecast was for heavy rain the next day but that didn’t seem to deter them.
 We got off the bus where the cable car started and they did not so I believe they actually took the guide up on her offer of a place to stay.
 And the next day it rained heavily all morning.